lucas-reber/Alphafold_interaction_discovery/README.md

 This corresponds to a PPV of at least 0.63555449
 ```
 ## pDockQ2
-Only applicable for AlphaFold-Multimer/ColabFold predictions.
+Only applicable to AlphaFold-Multimer/ColabFold predictions.
 We used [pDockQ2 scripts](https://gitlab.com/ElofssonLab/afm-benchmark/-/blob/main/src/pdockq2.py) by [Zhu et al., 2023](https://doi.org/10.1093/bioinformatics/btad424)
-This scripts takes a pickle file as input which was part of the output of the original AlphaFold2 implementation but not part of Colabfold output.
+This script takes a pickle file as input which was part of the output of the original AlphaFold2 implementation but not part of Colabfold output.
 We provide a `make_pickle.py` script to create pickle files from ColabFold json files.
 Usage:
 ```